flakeworks/thinkerflake/README.md

 ## Who It’s For

-Thinkerflake is meant to be used by power users to help with decision making processes, especially for:
+Thinkerflake is meant to be used by power users to help with product making processes, especially for:

 - Knowledge ops leads managing decision-heavy projects
 - Team leads managing employee workflow coordination